2008 Summer Olympics closing ceremony: The Games End

 An airport electronic flight screen appeared on the large screen of the Stadium.
-An athlete about to leave walks up the boarding ladder and turns around affectionately.
-In special-effect lighting, the boarding ladder truck with the logo of Beijing 2008 Summer Olympic Games is slowly elevated.
-He slowly takes out an exquisite painting scroll and unfolds it.
-In the dark, a huge mechanic device — the landmark including the Statue of Liberty in New York City, the Eiffel Tower in Paris, the Colosseum in Rome and Big Ben in London at the center of the field — rises slowly, with two "sports sculpture" performers standing on top of it and showing various athletic gestures.
+An athlete about to leave walked up the boarding ladder and turned around affectionately.
+In special-effect lighting, the boarding ladder truck with the logo of Beijing 2008 Summer Olympic Games was slowly elevated.
+He slowly took out an exquisite painting scroll and unfolded it.
+In the dark, a huge mechanic device — the landmarks including the Statue of Liberty in New York City, the Eiffel Tower in Paris, the Colosseum in Rome and Big Ben in London at the center of the field — rose slowly, with two "sports sculpture" performers standing on top of it and showing various athletic gestures.

 The rim of the bowl changed into a red track.
-Special lights cast scenes of the games,since the opening ceremonies to now onto the track in the air.
+Special lights cast scenes of the games from the opening ceremony to now onto the track in the air.
 At the center of the field, two "sports sculpture" performers rise gradually and show different athletic gestures slowly in the air, conveying the noble Olympic spirit.
 The athlete on the boarding ladder looks at the burning flame in the distance, and slowly folds the painting scroll, just as the flame was about to be extinguished.
 Landmark including the Statue of Liberty in New York City, the Eiffel Tower in Paris, the Colosseum in Rome and Big Ben in London as the Olympic flame took its final breath.